Frequently Asked Questions

 The phenomena of flashbacks, where some experience psychedelic visual distortions after an experience has occurred, is not well understood.
 Like any extremely positive experience in life, such as an amazing relationship or favorite song, users may recall similar feelings at later dates.
 Needless to say, these feelings are very unlikely to inconvenience people in the moment.
 That being said, our team advices urges people to use psychedelics, particularly LSD, in moderation: no more than once or twice a year in large doses as a precaution.

 Yes.
-And Bay Staters regularly fundraises to support organizations across the state that work in criminal justice reform, reentry services for inmates, and mutual aid.
+And Bay Staters has raised funds and offered support for organizations across the state that work in criminal justice reform, reentry services for inmates, and mutual aid.

 Deprioritizing arrests for cultivation and exchange of plant medicines as well as minor possession for all controlled substances marries this movement to the causes of racial and economic justice as well, since an Oregon Criminal Justice Commission report found the state’s policy of deprioritized arrests will reduce racial disparities in drug crime arrests by 95%.
 After all, controlled substances are often legal in practice for people of higher socioeconomic class.
 Officers do not incidentally find cocaine in the Porsches lining the streets of Beacon Hill brownstones.
 They find drugs on people caught up with the law for petty offenses, usually in high-crime and minority neighborhoods like Roxbury and Dorchester.
 Financially advantaged people are far less likely to have high stakes interactions with police despite using drugs at higher rates than people in poverty